 The Working Tax Credit 4-week run on (the payment parents receive when they stop qualifying for Working Tax Credit)

-[New] The child has a statement of SEN.
+The child has a statement of SEN.

-[New] The child has an EHC plan.
+The child has an EHC plan.

-[New] The child is in receipt of Disability Living Allowance.
+The child is in receipt of Disability Living Allowance.

-[New] The child is looked after by the LA.
+The child is looked after by the LA.

-[New] The child is no longer looked after by the LA as a result of an adoption order, special guardianship order or child arrangements order.
+The child is no longer looked after by the LA as a result of an adoption order, special guardianship order or child arrangements order.

 The nursery may ask parents to complete a form to help us ensure they receive their free early education and childcare hours.

-Parents can use the free early education and childcare allowance from the term following the child’s second birthday.

-[New] Two-year-olds who have met the eligibility criteria and taken up a free place at the nursery will continue to receive a free place until the point at which the child becomes eligible for the universal entitlement.
+Two-year-olds who have met the eligibility criteria and taken up a free place at the nursery will continue to receive a free place until the point at which the child becomes eligible for the universal entitlement.
 Free provision will continue regardless of whether the child or parent ceases to meet the eligibility criteria during this time.

 Universal entitlements for three- to four-year-olds